rajeshvinayagam-lab/MDB-live-2020/README.md

     * Log in via the Realm CLI using the details of the key you just created above (Project level):
      `realm-cli login --api-key="<my api key>" --private-api-key="<my private api key>"`

-    * Run the following to create a new Stitch App:
+    * Run the following to create a new Realm App:
      `realm-cli import`

 * ### Answer the questions e.g.: